-In fiscal year 2017, USCIS denied 28,558 applications according to government data.
+In fiscal years 2016-2017, USCIS denied an average of 30,242 applications per year according to government data.
+From 2018-2019, that average exploded to 103,140 denials per year.
 Too many applications are getting denied for unnecessary reasons.
 When USCIS denies an application, the immigration agency keeps the filing fees and the applicant is denied benefits.
 If certain immigration violations are exposed in the review process, this can lead to significant legal problems for the applicant.
-Continue reading

 The green card (officially known as a permanent resident card) is proof of your right to live and work in the United States.
 So if your green card is ever lost or stolen, the experience can be extremely nerve racking.

 Don’t panic.
 You are not the first person to lose your green card.
 Losing your card does not mean you’ve lost your permanent resident status.
 But not having a green card can be a major problem when traveling, applying for a job or other daily activities.

 Here is what to do when your green card is lost or stolen:

 5 Green Card Travel Tips to Avoid Re-Entry Problems

 and Permanent Residence Abandonment